 Consultant in Pain Medicine & Neuromodulation, Dr Norman Kufakwaro, sheds light on the connection between chronic pain and depression.

 It’s a well-known phenomenon that people exposed to stressful life events may develop depression.
-It has been proven that a high concentration of stress hormones induces significant change of receptors in our bodies which are closely linked with pain, anxiety and depression.
+It has been proven that a high concentration of stress hormones induces a significant change of receptors in our bodies which are closely linked with pain, anxiety and depression.
 Depression can be triggered or precipitated by chronic pain.
-As a result, individuals with chronic pain are at a high risk of long lasting emotional disturbances characterised by persistent low mood and anxiety.
+As a result, individuals with chronic pain are at a high risk of long-lasting emotional disturbances characterised by persistent low mood and anxiety.

 The relationship between chronic pain and depression can also be looked at as chicken and egg.
 Individuals with depression are predisposed to developing chronic pain.
 There is evidence that supports both views.
 Patients with pre-existing depression are more likely to develop headaches and chest pain.
-Conversely several studies support the notion that depression is a consequence of chronic pain.
+Conversely, several studies support the notion that depression is a consequence of chronic pain.

 On balance, recent evidence now supports that depression is a consequence of chronic pain rather than the other way round.
 The changes induced in our bodies by both conditions can explain this conundrum as they share the same chemical mediators, namely noradrenaline and serotonin.
-Hence antidepressants are recommended by NICE (The National Institute for Health and Care Excellence) and are commonly used as first line treatment of chronic pain.
+Hence antidepressants are recommended by NICE (The National Institute for Health and Care Excellence) and are commonly used as first-line treatment of chronic pain.
 Many clinicians support the use of early and effective painkillers to treat various chronic pain conditions, which can reduce the risk of developing affective disorders.